Perpetual check: Mutual perpetual check

+Xiangqi and janggi, due to the presence of their cannon pieces, can also have mutual perpetual check.

 Perpetual pursuit

 Related to perpetual check is the perpetual pursuit, which differs in that the continually attacked piece is not the king.
 The result is similar, in that the opposing side's attack stalls because of the need to respond to the continuous threats.

-In the study to the right, White's situation seems hopeless: he is down a piece and cannot stop Black's h-pawn, and his passed a-pawn can easily be stopped by Black's bishop.
-However, he can save himself by restricting the bishop's movement to set up a perpetual pursuit.
-He begins:
+In the Birnov study illustrated, White's situation seems hopeless: they are down a piece and cannot stop Black's h-pawn, and their passed a-pawn can easily be stopped by Black's bishop.
+However, they can save themself by restricting the bishop's movement to set up a perpetual pursuit.
+They begin: